Caldwell County, North Carolina: Government and politics

 The county is governed by a five-member Board of Commissioners.
-They are elected by popular vote and appoint a County Manager to handle daily operations.
 The members of the Board of Commissioners are Jeff Branch, Randy Church, Mike LaBrose, Donnie Potter, and Robbie Wilkie.
-Caldwell County's sheriff is Alan C. Jones.
+The Clerk to the Board is Abby Rich.
+The County Manager is Donald E. Duncan Jr. and Deputy County Manager is Jimmy Harrison.
+The Caldwell County Sheriff is Alan C. Jones.
 The Clerk of Superior Court is Angela Ashley Kidd.
-The County's Register of Deeds is Wayne Rash.
+The county's Register of Deeds is Wayne Rash.
 Caldwell County is a member of the regional Western Piedmont Council of Governments.

-In the North Carolina General Assembly, the county is represented by Republican Warren Daniel in the North Carolina Senate, as part of N.C.
-Senate district 46, and by Republican Destin Hall in the North Carolina House of Representatives, as N.C.
-House District 87.
+In the North Carolina General Assembly, the county is represented by Republican Warren Daniel in the North Carolina Senate, as part of North Carolina Senate district 46, and by Republican Destin Hall in the North Carolina House of Representatives, as North Carolina House district 87.

 Caldwell County is part of North Carolina's 5th congressional district in the United States House of Representatives and is represented by Republican Virginia Foxx.
 The county was moved from North Carolina's 11th congressional district in 2021 due to court ordered redistricting in North Carolina.
 North Carolina's congressional districts for 2023 and beyond have not yet been approved.

 Caldwell County's partisan lean is very Republican.
 Of the county's elected legislative representatives at the county, state, and national level, all are Republicans.
 Since 2010, the average federal election vote in Caldwell County goes over 70% Republican.